Vietnamese sandwiches in America and the saying "When in Rome, do as the Romans do."

 Trang thông tin du lịch và phong cách sống Travellive+

 Paul Pham was born and raised in Houston, Texas.
-According to the 2020 US census, there are currently about 2.1 million Vietnamese Americans living in this country.
-Of these, 150,000 are in Texas.
-This is also one of the localities with the largest Vietnamese communities in the United States.
+According to the 2020 U.S. Census, there are approximately 2.1 million Vietnamese Americans living in the country, with 150,000 of them in Texas.
+This makes it one of the largest Vietnamese communities in the United States.

-Perhaps that’s why in recent years, a series of Vietnamese restaurants with similar concepts have appeared in Houston, such as Oui Banh Mi, Saigon Hustle, and Kim’s Pho & Grill.
-Outside of Texas, there’s Simply Vietnam in Santa Rosa, California, or Mi-Sant Banh Mi in Brooklyn Park, Minnesota – all of which have drive-thru counters.
-At the same time, more and more Vietnamese food stores are opening in North American cities, such as Philadelphia, Washington, and San Jose, California.
-Through this typical convenience food model, they want to expand their customer base and introduce Vietnamese cuisine to more people.
+Perhaps that's why, in recent years, a number of Vietnamese restaurants with similar concepts have sprung up in Houston, such as Oui Banh Mi, Saigon Hustle, and Kim's Pho & Grill.
+Outside of Texas, there's Simply Vietnam in Santa Rosa (California) and Mi-Sant Banh Mi in Brooklyn Park (Minnesota) – all of these brands offer drive-thru outlets.
+Simultaneously, more and more Vietnamese restaurants are opening in North American cities, such as Philadelphia (Washington) and San Jose (California).
+Through this unique convenient food model, they aim to expand their customer base and introduce Vietnamese cuisine to even more people.

 Bên ngoài cửa hàng Saigon Hustle. Ảnh: Annie Mulligan/NYT